Are you wondering if switching to a cloud based practice management software is the best decision for your dental practice?

 Besides a lower sticker price and not having to house and maintain a server, the cloud offers numerous benefits.

-Cost savings is the biggest benefit.
+Cost savings is the biggest benefit of cloud computing in dentistry.
 Unlike the client-server model, you have lower IT costs throughout the year.
 There are no extra installation or update costs, and training is offered via online videos or tutorials for free.
 No more closing your office for a day and hiring someone to conduct face-to-face training; you and your team can learn the system anytime—anywhere you have an Internet connection.

 Other advantages of cloud dental office software include: